 Possible Points Points Applying For Government Measures 10 27.
 Meet at least one of the following benchmarks for greenspace: (1) have 20 acres per 1,000 residents, (2) have at least 8 percent of total land protected for greenspace, or (3) all residents live within 1⁄2 mile walking distance to a park.
 10 10 28.
 Adopt a government no net loss of trees policy for government property.
-5 1 Develop, adopt and implement a greenspace plan that provides for connectivity of protected greenspace within and among communities.
+5 Develop, adopt and implement a greenspace plan that provides for connectivity of protected greenspace within and among communities.
 5 30.
 Have a demonstration green roof project.
-5 31.
+5 (31.
 Adopt organic and drought tolerant landscape practices at local government facilities.

-5 32.
-Become a Tree City USA (requires Tree Board or dept to develop a comprehensive to program, tree care ordinance, a community forestry program with an annual budget or capita, Arbor Day observance and proclamation).
-5 5 5 5 33.
-Develop and enforce parking lot canopy standards that result in 50% canopy coverage parking surfaces within 15 years of completion. y program with an annual budget of at least \$2 per that result in 50% canopy coverage of impervious 5 5 parking surfaces within 15 years of completion.
+Possible Points Points Applying For Community Measures 5 32.
+Become a Tree City USA (requires Tree Board or dept to develop a comprehensive tree management program, tree care ordinance, a community forestry program with an annual budget of at least \$2 per capita, Arbor Day observance and proclamation).
+5 5 Develop and enforce parking lot canopy standards that result in 50% canopy coverage of impervious parking surfaces within 15 years of completion.
 5 34.
 Adopt a community forest master plan.
 5 5 35.
 Support and designate space for community gardens.
-INS.
 5 5 36.
-Support and designate space for farmers markets. iets.
+Support and designate space for farmers markets.